Rinkal-27/PlateIQ/README.md

 - **Community ingredient DB** synced from Open Food Facts taxonomy
 - **Recipe scan** mode (OCR the back of a meal-kit box)

-## License

-MIT.
-The Open Food Facts data is ODbL.